chrishumboldt/Rocket-Tools/README.md

 <div class="example" data-background="img/cool-image-2.jpg"></div>

 <script>
-Web.dom.ratio('#example', 1.5); // The elements height will now be 75px.
+Rocket.dom.ratio('#example', 1.5); // The elements height will now be 75px.
-Web.dom.wallpaper('.example'); // A background style is now applied.
+Rocket.dom.wallpaper('.example'); // A background style is now applied.

-Web.dom.select('.example'); // Both elements are returned in an array.
+Rocket.dom.select('.example'); // Both elements are returned in an array.
-Web.dom.select('#example')[0]; // This is how you would reference a unique element.
+Rocket.dom.select('#example')[0]; // This is how you would reference a unique element.

-Web.dom.title.innerHTML = 'New Title'; // The document title is now changed.
+Rocket.dom.title.innerHTML = 'New Title'; // The document title is now changed.
 </script>
 ```